introlab/t-top/documentation/protocols/SERIAL_MCU.md

 # Serial MCU Communucation Protocol
+This document presents the serial communication protocol between the MCUs and the computer.

 ## General Format
-All fields use little-endian ordering.
+It is a binary protocol and all fields use little-endian ordering.

-### Table View
 <table>
     <thead>
         <tr>